-There are Four Primary Stages to processing CBD Oil:
+There are Four Primary Stages to producing CBD Oil: